 Everyone likes to think that they can hustle outside of their regular nine to five to make a tidy little extra income.
 This might be to save up for your next vacation, top up your nest egg or save for your retirement.

-One lucrative way of making some extra cash is to set up your very own eBay empire.
+One lucrative way of making some extra cash is to set up your very own eBay empire, it is slightly different from setting up an Etsy business.
 This could mean anything from selling your collection of classic vinyl, importing goods from the Far East to sell in your home country or making your own custom made tee shirts to sell online.
 Becoming an online seller doesn’t require much financing to get going, and can be done in your spare time.
 Take a look at this guide to help you run a successful eBay business.

 As an eBay seller, you need to be transparent and trustworthy.
 Reputation is everything on eBay, so you need to ensure that you have nothing but positive feedback.
 This begins with your listing.